-When I first researched about day hikes near Wanaka, my first choice was Roys Peak.
-However, we soon realized that it’s also everyone else’s first choice too – which means it’s going to be a crowded hike.
-Roys Peak a very popular track with an amazing view from the top, no doubt, but from what I’ve read, it’s a pretty dull experience since it just zigzags up the hill without much to look at.
+When I first researched about which day hikes to do near Wanaka, my first choice was Roys Peak.
+However, we soon realized that it’s also everyone else’s first choice too – which means it’s going to be a very crowded hike.
+Roys Peak a very popular track with an amazing view from the top, no doubt, but from what I’ve read, it’s a pretty dull experience since it just zigzags up the hill without much view to look at.

-A friend I met through Instagram, Liz from Young Adventuress (who actually lives in Wanaka) recommended the Rob Roy Glacier Track.
-The track looked very beautiful and after our Ben Lomond summit adventure just two days prior, we really were just looking for an easy but scenic day hike.
-Quick research and looking and pictures sold us and off we went to check out the Rob Roy Glacier Track!
+Thankfully a friend I met through Instagram (Liz from Young Adventuress who actually lives in Wanaka) recommended doing the Rob Roy Glacier Track.
+Trusting the local, we looked into it.
+It looked very beautiful and after our Ben Lomond summit adventure just two days prior, we really were just looking for an easy yet scenic day hike.
+A few pictures later we were completely sold, and off we went to check out the Rob Roy Glacier Track!